Try for free

 |

-If you haven’t already heard, WorkflowMax recently announced that its platform is shutting down in June 2024.
-This means thousands of users have been left scrambling to find a WorkflowMax alternative that both meets their needs and can be seamlessly integrated into their workflows.
+If you haven’t already heard, WorkflowMax by Xero recently announced that its platform is retiring in June 2024 and changing to WorkflowMax by BlueRock.
+This means thousands of users have been left scrambling to find a WorkflowMax alternative that both meets their needs and can be seamlessly integrated into their workflows, should they not want to stick around for WorkflowMax's transition.

-That’s why we’ve compiled this list of the top 10 best WorkflowMax alternatives you should consider switching to.
-As WorkflowMax is known for its scheduling, time tracking, invoicing, and reporting features, the alternative project management tools in this list offer the same features, if not more.
+That’s why we’ve compiled this list of the top 12 best WorkflowMax alternatives you should consider switching to.
+Let’s take a look.

 Common challenges with WorkflowMax